What Is Change Management?

 A change management plan guides you and your team throughout the transition.
 These six change management plan steps (with change management templates to help you get started!)

-- Change leaders: Your vocal supporters of the change, usually senior-level management and other influential leaders
+- Identify change leaders: These are your vocal supporters of the change, usually senior-level management and other influential leaders.
+Be sure to mix a variety of roles on this change team.

-- Change management communications plan: Your plan for how you will communicate every aspect of the change to the people affected by it
+- Create a change management communications plan: This is your plan for how you will communicate every aspect of the change to the people affected by it.

 Popular Change Management Models